 - All information from outside professionals will be discussed with you and the person involved directly, or where this is not possible, in a report.

-- Personal progress targets/IEPs will be reviewed with your involvement.
+- Personal progress targets/support plans will be reviewed with your involvement.

 - Homework will be adjusted as needed to suit your child’s individual needs.